rAd-DaDa/-silly-parenting-slop/README.md

 # -silly-parenting-slop
 Parenting advice from actual parents instead of AI.
 Beta beta beta fish for my daughter?
-No no, that's still too raw of a trigger for me...
+No no, that's triggering me.
+That memory still too raw.